-On occasions, customers may make unreasonable demands that could affect the service we provide to other customers, or communicate with us in a manner which causes offence to our staff.
-Where this occurs, One Manchester reserves the right to manage customer contact in an appropriate manner to protect our staff and to maintain the effectiveness of our service to other customers.
+On occasions, customers or representatives from other organisations may make unreasonable demands that could affect the service we provide to other customers, or communicate with us in a manner which causes offence to our staff.
+Where this occurs, One Manchester reserves the right to manage contact in an appropriate manner to protect our staff and to maintain the effectiveness of our service to other customers.